dark-person/ComicInfo-Parser/.github/PULL_REQUEST_TEMPLATE/merge_to_master_template.md

 #### Test checking

 -   [ ] I have ensure all changes from `develop` has corresponding tests
--   [ ] I have run all new & existing test and pass locally with my changes
+-   [ ] I have run all new & existing test and pass locally